ehsan42315/POSsystem/README.md

    - Enable error reporting in PHP
    - Check PHP version compatibility

-## Future Enhancements

-Potential features to add:
-- PDF invoice generation
-- Barcode scanner integration
-- Customer management
-- Discount and tax calculations
-- Inventory alerts
-- Sales reports and analytics
-- Multi-store support
-- API integration

 ## License

-This project is open source and available under the MIT License.
+This project is open source and is on no license

 ## Support